Microflex Wireless Software

 - Prior to setup, a passphrase is required to initialize the device(s) (MXWAPT, MXWANI).
 The passphrase will be applied to all discovered devices which need initialization.
 This passphrase must be entered to access the devices.
 As in the Flash UI, all MXWAPTs in a configuration share a passphrase but each MXWANI’s passphrase is independent.

-- MXWNCS networked chargers do not require authentication, so users will be able to change device properties without logging in.
+- CHANGED: MXWNCS networked chargers now also require authentication, so users need to log in to change device properties

-- Language selection is done in the Settings tab of Microflex Wireless Software.
+- Language selection is done in the MXW Software Settings tab

 - Shure Device Discovery software is no longer needed for typical setups.
-Microflex Wireless Software displays the discovered devices in the Devices view.
+Microflex Wireless Software displays the discovered devices in the Devices list.

 - The "Lock Configuration" feature available in the MXW legacy Flash user interface has been removed in Microflex Wireless Software.

-- In the Devices view, “Configuration Status” is introduced.
-New/uninitialized MXWAPTs are designated “OPEN”.
-After setup, each MXWAPT configuration will have 1 “Primary” MXWAPT, and up to 9 “Secondary” MXWAPTs.
-Sorting by Primary is a convenience for larger MXW deployments.
-Note also that the Primary APT is the device which is initially viewed when opening any of the Secondary MXWAPTs in the same configuration.
+- In the Devices view, "Configuration Status" is introduced.
+New/uninitialized MXWAPTs are designated "OPEN."
+After setup, each MXWAPT configuration will have 1 "Primary" MXWAPT, and up to 9 "Secondary" MXWAPTs.
+Sorting by "Primary" is a convenience for larger MXW deployments.
+Note also that the Primary MXWAPT is the device that is initially viewed when opening any of the Secondary MXWAPTs in the same configuration.

-- Microflex Wireless Software and Shure SystemOn should not be installed on the same computer.
-SystemOn users can continue using a web browser to access a SystemOn installation.
+- Microflex Wireless Software and Shure SystemOn software are not supported on the same computer.
+However, you can access the SystemOn server via the same computer’s web browser.